-If you’ve been asking yourself, “What does a humidifier do?” this post will help answer that.
+If you’ve asked yourself, “What does a humidifier do?” this post will help answer that.

-Recently during the winter I became sick with a sinus cold.
-The dry air (due to electric heaters in my home) actually made me suffer much more than I would have otherwise.
+Recently during the winter, I became sick with a sinus cold.
+The dry air (due to electric heaters in my home) actually made me suffer a lot more than I would have otherwise.

 I bought a wonderful little humidifier and felt better immediately.
 It’s one of the best purchases I’ve ever made!

 Buying one was a great decision – so much so that I was inspired to write this and share with you what I’ve learned.